GCTC COMMUNITY

 Deadline

-Deadline for audition submissions: Monday, May 5th, 2025 @ 4:00pm, Eastern Time.
+Deadline for audition submissions: Thursday April 16th @ 1:00pm, Eastern Time.
 Please make sure that directors are listed on your CV and all information is up to date.
+All artists are invited to remove measurements and physical features from their CV.

 Location